TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

 *Note: On first run, .csv data will be imported if the table* :py:class:`user_survey_responses` *does not exist in the cache database.
-It is also safe to delete the accompanying .sqlite file to reset the library's cache.*
+To delete the cache, the temporary files can be deleted between runs.*

 Run Trip Detection on a User